Pete Ate P.E.I.

 The Chip Shack

-This one, I added to the list.
-Sitting in a bitty bright red shack near the Charlottetown harbour you’ll find the best french fry you may ever eat, along with the eccentric owner whose quest is to make the best in the world.
-There is no doubt that the quality of ingredients is there – the humble potato is a big part of P.E.I.’s economy, producing 30% of Canada’s intake alone.
-Taking one of the best exports of the province and perfecting its method of cooking fresh in front of you makes this as much a cultural experience as it does a culinary one.
+Sitting in a bitty bright red shack near the Charlottetown harbour, you’ll find the best french fries you may ever eat, along with the eccentric owner whose quest is to make the best in the world.
+There is no doubt that the quality of ingredients is there – the humble potato is a big part of Prince Edward Island’s economy, producing 30% of Canada’s intake alone.

 Hopyard

-So, part of the appeal of this place comes from its musical offering – order a meal but also choose from a selection of vinyl to hear some vintage tunes with dinner.
-Add in some truly whimsical fusion food (Pad Thai poutine!), an impressive selection of craft beers, and a little table dancing (so we’re told, we never stayed long enough to find out), and this place isn’t just a restaurant, it could be a regular hangout.
+Add in some truly whimsical fusion food (Pad Thai poutine!), an impressive selection of local craft beers, and a little table dancing (so we’re told, we never stayed long enough to find out), and this place isn’t just a restaurant, it could be a regular hangout.

 We ordered up some bahn mi tacos with a side of Fleetwood Mac.
 The menu changes frequently; we wish we had the luxury of a longer stretch of time in order to try it again.